(It’s called Hump Day not only because it’s Wednesday, but because that’s what Progressives are doing to the country!)

 Our first guests tonight will be War Correspondent Ann Scott Tyson and her husband, Green Beret Major Jim Gant.

-The Major, also known as “Lawrence of Afghanistan” and “Commander Jim,” wrote a critical white paper, “One Tribe at a Time
+The Major, also known as “Lawrence of Afghanistan” and “Commander Jim,” wrote a critical white paper, “One Tribe at a Time” in 2009.

 We’ll talk to Ann and Jim about the current headlines covering Jim’s service and subsequent controversy concerning some of his actions and decisions in Afghanistan.